Hastings Prototype House

 The Hastings Prototype House is located at Farragut Parkway and High Street in Hastings-on-Hudson, New York, United States.
 It is a Moderne-style concrete building erected during the 1930s.
 In 1991 it was added to the National Register of Historic Places.

 It was planned to be one of a number of experimental dwellings along Farragut Parkway, and, ultimately, a larger-scale development in Florida; neither of which was ever built.
 It incorporated many innovations, including a patented method of precasting the concrete panels used in its walls and floors and the first gas-fired heating system in Westchester County.
 These led to it being featured in an exhibit at the 1939 New York World's Fair.

-The architect, developer and contractor were all local, none of them involved with any of the contemporary movements that led to the Moderne style.
+The architect, developer and contractor were all local, and none of them involved with any of the contemporary movements that led to the Moderne style.
 Charles Horn, the architect, never built another building in that style.
 Unoccupied, it fell into disrepair in later years and was threatened with demolition after it became an eyesore.
 It was preserved in the 1980s when a man who had grown up in the neighborhood bought it, researched its history and restored it.